How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 Currency/Foreign Transaction Report (CTR FTR) Process Panel In Compliance Planet Anti Money Laundering/Core Banking Finance Software

-The CTR/FTR process panel presents all the transaction types and their date range, and the number of transactions under each transaction type that have been processed on the Compliance Planet.
+The CTR/FTR process panel presents all transaction types, their date ranges, and the number of transactions for each type that have been processed on the Compliance Planet.
 The date range on the planet refers to the earliest and latest dates of transactions processed in the Compliance planet.

 Note: Only persons assigned the right(s) to ‘view CTR reports’ and ‘process CTR reports’ will be able to carry out this operation.